-[SLIDE 14] In the early years, one aspect of the Darwin Museums' approach to Darwinist macro-evolution - large-scale evolutionary change over geological time - was linked to the work of these three scientists and centred on the work of a graduate from the Womens' Higher Courses, the zoopychologist, Nadezhda Ladygina, Kots' wife.
-[SLIDE 15] No representation of Darwinian evolution is complete without some reference to 'monkey-business', and Ladygina gained international acknowledgement14 for a research project lasting from 1913-1916, that studied the emotional expressions and behaviour of a young chimpanzee, Ioni.
+acknowledgement for a research project lasting from 1913-1916, that studied the emotional expressions and behaviour of a young chimpanzee, Ioni.
 In 1925, after the birth of her son Rudolph, she embarked on a comparative study of chimp and infant child development, published in Russia in 1935.
 [SLIDE 16 Fedulov, Nadezhda Ladygina and display of monkeys late 1920s-early 1930s?]
 From the Revolution to the mid-late 1930s, the project had a high profile in the Museum's representation of Darwin.

 The project had its basis in the idea, fundamental to Origin of Species but explored more explicitly in Darwin's Descent of Man (1871) and Expression of the Emotions (1872), that humankind was not only descended from apes but also still shared some observable characteristics.
-Both of the latter books by Darwin had been published in Russia, in editions translated and edited by eminent, and politically radical Russian Darwinists, Ivan Sechenov (Descent, 1896)17, and V.O.
-Kovalevskii (Expression, 1872), 18, both reprinted in 1927.
 As with the work of Sechenov, Bekhterev and Pavlov, Ladygina's research into animal behaviour and psychology, was ostensibly intended to provide a basis for understanding the psychology and cognitive functions of the human brain, as an adjunct of physiology.
-She also used non-invasive forms of 'conditioning' and training to try to 'evolutionise' the chimp, which located her work as similar to that of both the German experimental psychologist Walter Köhler20, and the American zoopsychologist Robert Yerkes.
+She also used non-invasive forms of 'conditioning' and training to try to 'evolutionise' the chimp, which located her work as similar to that of both the German experimental psychologist Walter Köhler, and the American zoopsychologist Robert Yerkes.
 [SLIDE 17] Yerkes, indeed, became acquainted with her work and visited her laboratory in 1929.
-21

-Her ultimate conclusions were that contemporary monkeys were an evolutionary dead-end, and that only humans had the ability to be 'evolutionised' by habit, training
+Her ultimate conclusions were that contemporary monkeys were an evolutionary dead-end, and that only humans had the ability to be 'evolutionised' by habit, training and 'conditioning'.
+Unexceptionable at the time, her conclusion was to fit

-14 Ladygina's research was published in Russia in 1921 and 1923, and became internationally known, being published in French and German translation in 1928.
+&lt;sup>22 Ladygina's research was published in Russia in 1921 and 1923, and became internationally known, being published in French and German translation in 1928.

-15 which the taxidermist Fedor Fedulov helped her to buy from a Moscow animal trader, and subsequently stuffed for incorporation into the museum display.
+&lt;sup>23 which the taxidermist Fedor Fedulov helped her to buy from a Moscow animal trader, and subsequently stuffed for incorporation into the museum display.

-16 and not translated into English until 2002.
+&lt;sup>24 and not translated into English until 2002.